hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/05/20/entry.md

   error: {
     duplicateEmail: 'The email {{email}} is already in use.', },
-}
+} as const

-const sx = strix(userStrings as const)
+const sx = strix(userStrings)

 const error = sx('error.duplicateEmail', {
   email: 'hansoksendahl@gmail.com',
 } as const)

+console.log(error)
 ```

-In the code block above, the `error` variable will be `The email
-hansoksendahl@gmail.com is already in use.`.
-This is because the `strix`
-function supports nested objects.

-Using object nesting you can brake your string templates across multiple files.
+Using object nesting you can brake your string templates across multiple files
+easily.
+This is a good way of organizing your strings in a large application.

 ## Conclusion